What is Kickbox?

 What can I make with a Kickbox?

 It could be something that solves a problem in the world, on campus, or in your room.
 It could be a rough prototype or a nearly-finished product.
 Maybe you want to explore an idea without knowing exactly what it will become.
 All of those are OK.

 Need inspiration?
-Look at what past Elon Kickboxers have made: From custom board games and a homemade arcade to musical instruments and wireless speakers, see what Elon students made with a Kickbox in 2016, 2017, and 2018.
-Also, take a look at one of the United Nation’s Global Problems.
+Look at what past Elon Kickboxers have made: From custom board games and a homemade arcade to musical instruments and wireless speakers, see what Elon students made with a Kickbox in 2016, 2017, 2018, and 2019.
+You can also take a look at one of the United Nation’s Global Problems.

 How long is the Kickbox program?

 That depends – if you’re doing the QuickKick in Winter term, you’ll have most of January to finish the box.
 If you’re working on it in the Spring semester, you’ll have from early February to late April to work on your project.